What is an OPOI?

 There may be more than one OPOI for any pamphlet, each picking up on a separate point.
 There is no limit (theoretically) to how many there could be on any one publication.

 Two OPOIs are a conversation.
 Three are a hubbub.
 Four or more, a clamjamfrie.
 We encourage as many as possible.

 OPOI reviews may not always praise, but they will treat your work with respect.
 They will not patronise or use a superior tone.

 We don’t do OPOIs for book-length poetry collections.
 Only pamphlets (upper limit 36 pages).

 How to get a pamphlet OPOI-ed

 If you would like an OPOI review for a pamphlet, it should normally be still in print and available for purchase.
 It should have been published within the last 18 months (if in doubt about eligibility, send a message via the contact box to check).

 (If the publication is self-published, you must be prepared to share a purchase price, and contact details that will allow potential readers to order a copy.
 These will be published on the review page.)

 Send a printed copy (not pdfs by email) to OPOI reviews, HappenStance, 21 Hatton Green, Glenrothes, Fife KY7 4SD.

 Keep an eye on the site.
 The OPOI should normally appear within six months of your sending it in.
-Sometimes it is much faster (occasionally slower).
+Sometimes it is much faster (and occasionally much slower).